lwriedt/lwriedt.github.io/articles.md

 Too quick or slippy development of IT systems creates weaknesses.
 And we know, weak systems will be exployted.

-*Misuse of entrusted power for personal gain* - does this exist in digitalized systems?
+**Misuse of entrusted power for personal gain** - does this exist in digitalized systems?

 Yes - it certainly does already!

 # Articles

-What is *Artificial Intelligence* [Artificial Intelligence](https://lwriedt.github.io/AI)
+What is Artificial Intelligence?
+[Artificial Intelligence](https://lwriedt.github.io/AI)